efdalyalcin/react_ts-weather-geolocation/README.md

 - In this project only the default states of the components are documented.

+## Testing:

+To ensure the proper functioning of hooks and functions in this Weather Forecast app, you can run tests:
+`npm run test`

-This app is built with Vite, React, TypeScript, npm, Storybook, Vitest, Jest and Tailwind CSS.
+This app is built with Vite, React, TypeScript, Tailwind CSS, npm, Storybook, Vitest and React Testing Library.
 Feel free to explore!